Osayyi/Sales_Performance_Analysis/README.md

 ### Data Sources
 ---
-This data set was gotten from The Incubator Hub (LITA) as a task for my final Project.
+This data set is a Capstone Dataset and was gotten from The Incubator Hub (LITA) as a task for my final Project.

 ### Tools Used
 ---